Le voyage dans la lune (opera-féerie): Act 2

-The "sélénites" (Moon-dwellers) fearfully observe a black point in the sky, and one asks another if it may be something sent by the "terriens" (Earth-people) to exterminate them.
+The "Sélénites" (Moon-dwellers) fearfully observe a black point in the sky, and one asks another if it may be something sent by the "Terriens" (Earth-people) to exterminate them.
 Cosmos, king of the Moon, and his counsellor Cactus calm their people – science has proved that the Earth is uninhabited.
 With a horrendous crash, the shell crash-lands on a house and Vlan, Caprice and Microscope get out, as the "sélénites" hide.
-The three men get observe what seem a desolate planet, and their mood blackens, since only apples remain for provisions.
+The three men observe what seems to be a desolate planet, and their mood blackens, since only apples remain for provisions.
 Some "sélénites" get up, and Cosmos reappears to ask the "terriens" where they have come from.
 Their insolent reply makes him condemn them to prison, but Cosmos's wife Popotte and daughter Fantasia arrive.
 It is Fantasia's birthday, and she asks her father to take pity on the prisoners and free them as her birthday present.
 Cosmos accepts and proposes that the "terriens" visit his palace.